pepijndevos/pepijndevos.github.com/_posts/2011-06-16-blogging-like-a-ruby-hacker.markdown

 layout: post
 title: Blogging like a Ruby Hacker
 categories:
-- Ruby
+- ruby
-- Blogging
+- blogging
-- Jekyll
+- jekyll
 ---

 Kind of a weird thing to say for someone who does not program Ruby, don't you think?